 Master’s in Communication Programs in Central Florida

-The University of Central Florida’s Nicholson School of Communication in Orlando offers a Master of Arts in Communication with concentrations in Mass Communication and Interpersonal Communication.
+The University of Central Florida’s Nicholson School of Communication and Media in Orlando offers a Master of Arts in Communication with concentrations in Mass Communication and Interpersonal Communication.
 All students, regardless of their concentration, must take classes in communication research, research methods in communication, and modern communication theory.
 The core curriculum for students on the Interpersonal Communication track includes two courses in interpersonal communication theories and methods, while the Mass Communication track includes a course in mass communication theory.
 After completing the core curriculum, students in either track can select from various elective courses that cover topics such as support and communication in the workplace, organizational communication, communication management, ethical and legal issues in communication, media planning, health communication, and risk communication.

 The University of Florida’s (UF) College of Journalism and Communications, located in Gainesville, has two master’s in communication programs.
 UF’s Master of Arts in Mass Communication Pro Master’s Track allows students to develop their own individualized curriculum across three focus areas: Data Research (e.g. data analytics, media planning, web research methodology, and social media analytics) Creative (e.g. web design principles, magazine writing, creative advertising, and health writing), and Management (e.g. communication leadership, communication law, public relations, and brand management).
 Core classes in the program cover applied communication theory, digital storytelling, community and technology, and data creation and analysis.

-UF’s College of Journalism also offers a Master of Arts in Mass Communication with specializations in Journalism, Public Relations (PR), Telecommunication, International/Intercultural Communication, and Science/Health Communication.
+UF’s College of Journalism also offers a Master of Arts in Mass Communication with specializations in Advertising, Journalism, Public Relations (PR), Telecommunication, International/Intercultural Communication, and Science/Health Communication.
 Each of these tracks has different core and elective coursework that is tailored to the student’s concentration.
 For example, the Public Relations track has core classes in professional responsibility, PR research, and PR management, while the electives include classes in special topics within PR, PR and fundraising and philanthropic efforts, and global public relations.
 On the other hand, the Science/Health track includes core classes in public policy, science and health communication, and mass communication, after which students can select electives in public relations, public relations and crisis management, audience analysis, and mass communication.